 Austrian tax laws are amended constantly.
 Rather minor amendments may be part of a bill directed at a totally different matter.
 Further, a Federal Tax Amendment Act making more substantial amendments to Austrian tax laws is enacted almost every year.
 In addition major amendments generally take the form of a reform bill.
-For instance, a comprehensive tax reform including the reduction of income and corporate income tax rates was implemented this year.
 It has to be noted that besides the Federal legislative also the provinces of Austria have a power to enact tax laws, which play, however, a rather subordinated role (except for special business lines like e.g., tourism levy, advertising tax, etc.).

-The legislative process provides that a Federal bill is passed by the Federal Parliament (Nationalrat) either upon proposal of the Federal Government, the initiative of a minimum of 5 members of Parliament, proposal of a parliamentary committee for topics related to its activity or upon the proposal of the Federal Council (Bundesrat).
+The legislative process provides that a Federal bill be passed by the Federal Parliament (Nationalrat) either upon proposal of the Federal Government, upon the initiative of a minimum of 5 members of Parliament, upon proposal of a parliamentary committee for topics related to its activity or upon proposal of the Federal Council (Bundesrat).
 During the legislative process several institutions and interest groups like the Chamber of Commerce, the Austrian Chamber of Tax Advisers and Public Accountants, the Bar Association, the Chamber of Labour, the Federation of Austrian Industry and many others may provide input.